 5. Medicare Advantage fitness benefits

-In 2018, the upper limit for the Medicare Advantage out of pocket maximum was $6,700 for covered medical services.
-Many Medicare Advantage plans set lower out of pocket maximums, for example $4,900.
-An out of pocket maximum can give you the security of knowing that no matter how much medical care you need, your personal financial resources will only be drained so much.
+An out of pocket maximum as a Medicare Advantage benefit can give you the security of knowing that no matter how much medical care you need, your personal financial resources will only be drained so much.